daxpedda/unchecked_unwrap/README.md

 Documentation is available online in the badge links above.
-Currently, nightly is needed for full documentation: `cargo doc --features doc_include` If you are not using nightly, use `cargo doc` as usual.
+Currently, nightly is needed for full documentation: `cargo doc --features doc_include` If you are not on nightly, use `cargo doc` as usual.

 ## Tests